prantiknoor/full-stack-army/assignments/002-task-manager-api/README.md

    - `GET /tasks`: Retrieves a list of all tasks in the todo list.
    - `POST /tasks`: Creates a new task with the provided title and optional description.
    - `GET /tasks/:taskId`: Retrieves a specific task by its ID.
-   - `PUT /tasks/:taskId`: Updates the title and/or description of a specific task.
+   - `PATCH /tasks/:taskId`: Updates the title and/or description of a specific task.
    - `DELETE /tasks/:taskId`: Deletes a specific task from the todo list.

 5. Data Model: